All Episodes

 And I said, that's not okay.

-Like, I'm sorry, like this is not a joke.
+Like, this is not a joke.

-Hassan's going to have to have a security assessment, he's gonna spend an insane amount of money.
+Hassan's going to have to have a security assessment.

 At the same time, it's not about the feelings of Hassan Piker.

-It's about the fact that there are people on the left who are fans of Hassan, as one of the biggest streamers in the country, in the world, who are sitting there terrified seeing a sweaty, angry Sam Hyde, not really angry, but you know, putting on a performance, saying he was going to kill Hassan, and it's not a joke.
+It's about the fact that there are people on the left who are fans of Hassan as one of the biggest streamers in the country, in the world, who are sitting there terrified seeing a sweaty, angry Sam Hyde, not really angry, but, you know, putting on a performance, saying he was going to kill Hassan, and it's not a joke.

 And people said, Sam's joking.